 Silky Overseas Limited is a Public Company domiciled in India originally incorporated as Silky Overseas Private Limited vide certificate of incorporation consequent upon conversion to Public Limited Company dated 17th November, 2023 issued by Registrar of Companies, Delhi, being Corporate Identification Number U17110DL2016PLC298888.

-The company is in the business of manufacturing Blankets & Trading of Comforters, bed Sheets & Curtains.
+The company is in the business of manufacturing of Blankets & Trading of Comforters, bed Sheets, Curtains, yarn & Other Fabrics.
 The Company primarily caters to the Indian market.

 1.1 Basis of preparation of financial statements